ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 The file can be found in the `MXTracker` folder next to the `Live2DModels` folder.
 If it already is added, **try re-adding it**.
 Sometimes Windows invalidates these entries when the .exe file is modified by an update.

+You can add it like this: (just an example, replace `"vtube studio.exe"` with `"ExpressionApp.exe"`)

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/firewall_config.png]]

 ## How does this compare to iPhone/iPad tracking?